 Creation Gospel’s Seventh Branch

 Sukkot (Feast of Tabernacles) is the seventh feast and it lasts for seven days.
-Therefore, it is thematically linked to the 7th branch of the menorah and Shabbat.
-(In the Creation Gospel model) There is no coincidence that this feast commemorates the children of Israel living in tents/booths in the wilderness.
+Therefore, it is thematically linked to the 7th branch of the menorah and Shabbat, in The Creation Gospel model.
+It is not a coincidence that this feast commemorates the children of Israel living in tents or booths in the wilderness.
 Since the setting of our portion is the wilderness and the sin of the evil report by the ten spies, it becomes even more apparent that we need to learn from their example.
 (Heb 4:11; 1 cor.
 10:5-6; Heb.
 3:8-10)

-The seven spirits of God are given to us in:
+The seven spirits of God are given in:

 These are the attributes of the one Spirit of God.
 As stated earlier, the fear of YHWH is the beginning of wisdom.
 Therefore, we cannot reach the last branch of the menorah without first experiencing the first branch: wisdom.
 This branch is thematically linked to Pesach (Passover), day one of creation, and the church at Ephesus.
 We all must first apply the lamb’s blood to our doorposts to begin our journey of redemption, sanctification, and eventual restoration.